Char-Hunt/Learning-Info-Sec/README.md

 - 💬 Ask me about how resiliency, risk, ethics, and customer experience can be intersectional.
 - 📫 How to reach me: Find me online and [Learn More.](https://www.linkedin.com/in/charhunte)
 - 😄 Portfolio Projects: See Below.
+- 👉 I value exchanging insights, trends, and resources relevant to navigating change, on our own terms.
+Watching societal interactions, tech advancements, and cultural developments teaches me daily about human nature, society, and personal resilience.
 #
 ### ⚡Portfolio List:⚡